-Section 16.12.
-Uniforms.
+Section 16.12.Uniforms.
 All newly hired employees shall be provided with necessary uniforms and other equipment.
-The Village will allot up to \$450 dollars for each employee each calendar year for the purchase and reimbursement of uniform clothing as approved by the Fire Chief or the Fire Chief's designee, provided that said allowance shall be pro rated for employees who are employed less than a full calendar year.
+The Village will allot up to \$550 dollars for each employee classified as Firefighter, Firefighter/Paramedic, and Emergency Vehicle Coordinator and \$600 for employees classified as Lieutenant/Paramedic each calendar year for the purchase and reimbursement of uniform clothing as approved by the Fire Chief or the Fire Chief's designee, provided that said allowance shall be prorated for employees who are employed less than a full calendar year.
 For new employees, the allowance shall be prorated by one-half (1/2) if the employee is hired after more than one-half (1/2) of the calendar year has passed.
 Turnout gear will be replaced on an as-needed basis by the Village at no cost to the employee and shall not be considered part of the uniform allowance provided herein.
 In the event of a uniform change directed by the Village or the Fire Chief, the Village shall pay for the initial issue of all uniform items that are being changed.

-Section 16.13.
-Maintenance of EMT-P Status.
+Section 16.13.Maintenance of EMT-P Status.
 In accordance with applicable Village policy, all employees hired on or after January 1, 1971, must obtain and maintain paramedic certification (EMT-P) as a condition of employment.

-Section 16.14.
-Personnel Files.
-The official personnel records for members shall be kept at the Village hall.
+Section 16.14.Personnel Files.
+The official personnel records for members shall be kept at the Village Hall.
 The Fire Department shall keep a copy of all necessary personnel and medical records at the headquarters fire station.
 The employee, and with the employee's written consent, a Union representative, may examine the personnel files so maintained.
 Such examination may be conducted upon an appointment being made with the Fire Chief.
 Rules of the Personnel Records Review Act shall apply.

-Section 16.15.
-Retraining Upon Recall.
+Section 16.15.Retraining Upon Recall.
 If an employee is recalled from a layoff, and the Fire Chief determines that retraining is necessary, the employee shall attend such training as directed or ordered by the Fire Chief prior to returning to shift assignment.

-Section 16.16.
-Safety and Unsafe Conditions.
+Section 16.16.Safety and Unsafe Conditions.
 Employees who reasonably and justifiably believe that their safety and health are in danger, due to an alleged unsafe working condition or equipment, not inherent with their customary duties, shall immediately cease said action and inform their supervisor.

-Section 16.17.
-Shift Assignments.
+Section 16.17.Shift Assignments.
 Prior to making shift assignments for the following year, employees may submit a written request to the Fire Chief or designee setting their preference for a given shift, together with the reasons for making the request and any such requests shall be considered by the Fire Chief or designee.
 The Village, along with the Union, shall maintain shifts as close to Department seniority, qualifications and experience.
-The Village shall notify transferred members of their new shift assignment and transfer day at least thirty (30)

-days before any such transfer is to begin.
+The Village shall notify transferred members of their new shift assignment and transfer day at least thirty (30) days before any such transfer is to begin.
 The transferred employees will maintain their selected time off or choose other available time off at the employee's option.

-Section 16.18.
-Committees.
-An employee shall not be required to attend committee meetings on the employee's non-duty day, however an employee who does attend a committee meeting on a non-duty day shall be compensated at one and one half times the employee's regular rate of pay for a minimum of three hours.
+Section 16.18.Committees.
+An employee shall not be required to attend committee meetings on the employee's non-duty day, however an employee who does attend a committee meeting on a non-duty day shall be compensated for all hours worked at one and one half times the employee's regular rate of pay.
+The establishment of a committee and the appointment of committee members shall be determined by the Fire Chief.